The only icon that brings a sense of joy and relief every single time you see it. Unless you’re a janitor.

 The queen bee of icons

 Which icon do you most frequently come across?
 At times, your eyes anxiously look for it in public spaces: shopping malls, airports, train stations, stadiums — you name it.
-And there are moments when an irresistible desire starts to boil within you as you’re trying to catch sight of it.
-You probably already know where we’re going with this.
 If you guessed that this article is about a toilet icon, you’d be correct.

 Traditional toilet sign

 It’s hard to pinpoint the exact moment this bathroom classic was invented.
-In the Western world, the process of shifting toward a unified restroom signifier began in the 1960s.
+The process of shifting toward a unified restroom signifier began in the 1960s.
 At that time, British Rail began a massive rebranding procedure to develop a new corporate identity.
 This involved a big-scale redesign project for every sign placed at the train stations.
 The new signs included clean, readable fonts and minimalist pictograms, one of which was the stick figure toilet sign.

 In the 1970s, the US Department of Transportation started working on the same task.
 Their goal was to develop a set of universally recognizable pictograms for transport facilities to make it easier for travelers to navigate those areas.
 They also had to be neutral enough to fit any space without ruining its appearance.
 Together with the American Institute of Graphic Arts, they created a set of signs now known as the DOT pictograms.
 The classic black set of stick figures for bathrooms was among the newly designed signs.